gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/06-convert-from-word.md

 Pandoc saves your converted document to `path/to/markdown/file.md`.
 It saves any images from your Word document to a folder called `images`.

+## End product clean up

+It's important to check that the conversion was successful.
+There may be artifacts or ill-formatted tables that you must clean up before submitting the document to your version control system.

+You also must add the required [YAML front matter](/markdown-for-github-pages/frontmatter/).
+Without the front matter, Jekyll won't render your document.